 The Merriam-Webster dictionary defines minimalism as “a style or technique that is characterized by extreme spareness and simplicity.”
 Living on the Cheap readers don’t have to scrimp to use many of the same techniques and start living within their means.

-One might be enough.
 Take a look at that collection of monkey statues.
 Which one do you love the most?
-You will probably choose the first one – the one your partner won for you at the fair, or the little chalkware chimp that belonged to your grandmother.
+You will probably choose the first one — the one your partner won for you at the fair, or the little chalkware chimp that belonged to your grandmother.
 If the collection grew out of an emotional attachment, consider paring down to the original item.
-Put the rest up for sale on eBay or place them in a consignment shop.
+Read our article on getting rid of clutter for tips, then put the rest up for sale on eBay or place them in a consignment shop.
 That leads to the next point.

 - Save time, money by getting rid of clutter